Global Rebuilding, Coroutines, and Defunctionalization

 Conclusion

-The point of this article was to illustrate the process of deriving a deamortized data structure from an amortized one utilizing batch rebuilding by explicitly modeling global rebuilding as a coroutine.
+The point of this article was to illustrate the process of deriving a deamortized data structure from an amortized one utilizing batched rebuilding by explicitly modeling global rebuilding as a coroutine.

 The point wasn’t to produce the fastest queue implementation, though I am pretty happy with the results.
 While this is an extremely simple example, it was still nice that each step was very easy and natural.
 It’s especially nice that this derivation approach produced a better result than the Hood-Melville queue.

-Of course, my advice is to use Okasaki’s real-time queue if you need a purely functional queue.
+Of course, my advice is to use Okasaki’s real-time queue if you need a purely functional queue with worst-case constant-time operations.

 1. This code could definitely be refactored to leverage this similarity to reduce code.
 Alternatively, one could refunctionalize the Hood-Melville implementation at the end.↩︎